3 Reasons to Make Self-Care a Priority

 That resentment always leads to discontentment and ungratefulness for the life we've been given and the people we get to serve.

 When we make it a priority to take care of ourselves, we are not only better at our roles but we also enjoy them more.
-There's a peace and joy you feel when your soul is nourished; that peace becomes a shining light that spreads outward into your entire life, relationships, and circumstances.
+There is a feeling of peace and joy when your soul is nourished; that peace becomes a shining light that spreads outward into your entire life, relationships, and circumstances.

-I'll say it again: self-care is not selfish.
+I'll say it again: self-care is not selfish when it's sought with God and others in mind.
 Make it a priority to take care of yourself and you will see the positive benefits in your relationship with God, with yourself, and with others.